01 of 14

 Secure the wire by wrapping it under the loop.
 You will be wrapping the new wire over the wrap securing the other piece of wire.
 This forms a slightly heavier wrap that makes a nice decorative element and also helps to secure the wire and hide the ends.Continue to 14 of 14 below.

 Adjust the wires to make sure the stone is secure.
 If any of the wires have loosened during the wrapping, you can use your round nose pliers to tighten the wires slightly.
 Just grasp the one of the single wires (not a twisted piece) between the jaws and give a slight twist with the pliers.
 The motion will add a small kink to the wire, but it will also tighten the wire around the stone.

 If this seems a little complicated for you, there are also pretty pre-made pendant frames that are perfect for... adding undrilled stones too.
-Take a look at the encased wire wrapped stone pendant project for more details.
+Take a look at the tutorial to wrap a polished stone with a pre-made frame.